boracelikors/Sabanci-CS204-Homeworks/README.md

 # Sabanci-CS204-Homeworks
-Homeworks of the "Advanced Programming" course of mu university.
+Homeworks of the "Advanced Programming" course of Sabanci University.